Enzyme therapy shows promise for childhood dementia

-The findings, in a study led by Washington University School of Medicine in St. Louis and the Roslin Institute, part of the Royal (Dick) School of Veterinary Studies, could inform development of effective treatments for children with the disease, which can lead to loss of vision, cognitive and movement dysfunction, seizures and early death.
+The findings, in a study led by Washington University School of Medicine in St. Louis and the Roslin Institute, could inform development of effective treatments for children with the disease, which can lead to loss of vision, cognitive and movement dysfunction, seizures and early death.

 Scientists studied the effect of administering doses of the enzyme, known as PPT1, in mice and sheep with the same faulty gene that gives rise to the disease in children.

 Monthly doses of the PPT1 enzyme to the brains of mice led to improved motor function, reduced signs of disease in brain cells, and reduced loss of brain matter over six months of treatment.

 The research team first verified the dosage of enzyme and route of administration needed to have a beneficial effect in mice, and extrapolated their findings to determine effective enzyme infusion treatments for the affected sheep.

 This critical step demonstrated that treatments which are promising in mice can be scaled up to have a similar positive treatment effect in a much larger brain.

 Their study built on a similar approach for a different form of Batten disease, known as CLN2, which has led to a therapy called cerliponase alfa or Brineura.
 This has been approved by the NHS following successful clinical trials in a collaboration between centres around the world.